-Three pieces of information are needed to estimate the cost of equity capital using the Buildup 3 method using "guideline portfolios": a risk-free rate (R_i), a risk premium over the risk-free rate (RP{m+u}), and an ERP Adjustment (if necessary).
-All of the information needed is summarized in Figure 44.
+Three pieces of information are needed to estimate the cost of equity capital using the Buildup 3 method using "guideline portfolios": a risk-free rate (R_p) , a risk premium over the risk-free rate (RP{m+u}) , and an ERP Adjustment (if necessary).
+All of the information needed is summarized in Figure 46.

-Figure 44: Information Needed to Estimate COE Using Buildup 3 and Guideline Portfolios
+Figure 46: Information Needed to Estimate COE Using Buildup 3 and Guideline Portfolios

-This example utilizes the long-term risk-free rate (R_i) and the ERP Adjustment established in a previous example (the Size Study's Buildup 1 method using "guideline portfolios"; see page 52).
+This example utilizes the long-term risk-free rate (R_p) and the ERP Adjustment established in a previous example (the Size Study's Buildup 1 method using "guideline portfolios"; see page 51).
 This mirrors the fact that for any given valuation engagement the same risk-free rate and ERP will generally be used in each of the models presented by the individual analyst.
 Please note that for any given valuation engagement these inputs may be (and probably will be) different than the ones used in the examples.
-The only missing ingredients needed to estimate COE are the risk premia over the risk-free rate (RP{m+u}), as summarized in Figure 45.
-Step 1, Risk-Free Rate (R_f): The risk-free rate is typically a long-term US Treasury bond yield as of the valuation date.
-This example utilizes the normalized long-term treasury yield of 4.0 percent established in Example 1a (on page 52).
+The only missing ingredients needed to estimate COE are the risk premia over the risk-free rate $(RP{m+\nu})$, as summarized in Figure 47.

+Step 1, Risk-Free Rate (R_f) : The risk-free rate is typically a long-term US Treasury bond yield as of the valuation date.
+This example utilizes the normalized long-term treasury yield of 4.0 percent established in Example 1a (on page 51).

-Step 2, Risk Premium Over Risk-Free Rate (RP{m+u}): Match the various fundamental risk measures of the subject company with the guideline portfolios composed of companies of similar fundamental risk measures in Exhibits D-1 through D-3, and identify the corresponding smoothed average risk premium.
+Step 2, Risk Premium Over Risk-Free Rate (RP{m+u}) : Match the various fundamental risk measures of the subject company with the guideline portfolios composed of companies of similar fundamental risk measures in Exhibits D-1 through D-3, and identify the corresponding smoothed average risk premium.

-The subject company in this example has an average operating margin of 14.6 percent, and the appropriate data exhibit is Exhibit D-1 (see Figure 43 on page 88).
+The subject company in this example has an average operating margin of 14.6 percent, and the appropriate data exhibit is Exhibit D-1 (see Figure 45 on page 87).

-An abbreviated version of Exhibit D-1 is shown in Figure 46.
-Of the 25 portfolios, the portfolio that has an average operating margin closest to the subject company's 14.6 percent is Portfolio 9 (14.3%).
-The corresponding smoothed average risk premium (RP{m+u}) is 8.43 percent (8.4%, rounded).
+An abbreviated version of Exhibit D-1 is shown in Figure 48 (on next page).
+Of the 25 portfolios, the portfolio that has an average operating margin closest to the subject company's 14.6 percent is Portfolio 9 (14.62%).
+The corresponding smoothed average risk premium (RP{m+u}) is 8.48 percent (8.5%, rounded).

-Figure 45: Needed-Smoothed Risk Premia Over the Risk-Free Rate (RP{m+u}) Using Guideline Portfolios
+Figure 47: Needed-Smoothed Risk Premia Over the Risk-Free Rate (RP{m+v}) Using Guideline Portfolios

-Step 1 Step 2 Step 3 Step 4 Risk Measure Appropriate Exhibit Guideline Portfolio Risk-Free Rate, R r Smoothed Premium Over Risk-Free Rate, RP{m+v} ERP Adjustment COE Operating Margin 14.6% D-1 ?
-4.0% + ? + 1.7% = Coefficient of Variation of Operating Margin 15.8% D-2 ?
-4.0% + ? + 1.7% = Coefficient of Variation of ROE 34.7% D-3 ?
-4.0% + ? + 1.7% = Mean (a average) values 4.0% + + 1.7% = Median (typical) values 4.0% + + 1.7% =
+Step 1 Step 2 Step 3 Step 4 Risk Measure Appropriate Exhibit Guideline Portfolio Risk-Free Rate, R f Smoothed Premium Over Risk-Free Rate, RP{m+u} ERP Adjustment COE Operating Margin 14.6% D-1 ?
+4.0% + ? + 1.0% = Coefficient of Variation of Operating Margin 15.8% D-2 ?
+4.0% + ? + 1.0% = Coefficient of Variation of ROE 34.7% D-3 ?
+4.0% + ? + 1.0% = Mean (a average) values 4.0% + + 1.0% = Median (typical) values 4.0% + + 1.0% =